Official Littafi Logo (2)

 Austin and Ally took a different direction by leaning into a romanticised version of teen crushes.

-Austin was outgoing and popular, Ally was shy and anxious, content to stay in the background, but somehow they worked together in a way that felt fresh, funny, and naive.
+Austin was outgoing and popular.
+Ally was shy and anxious, content to stay in the background.
+Somehow, they worked together in a way that felt fresh, funny, and naive.

-It followed a progression from creative partners to friends, crushes, to couples in a way that felt earned, akin to young, unassuming romance.
+A progression flowed from creative partners to friends, crushes, to couples in a way that felt earned, akin to young, unassuming romance.
 And of course, the music was amazing.

 ANT Farm fully leaned into the belief that every child is special.

-The show was based around special children in art, music, science, and technology, who were so genius they were taking advanced lessons.
+The show centered on special children excelling in art, music, science, and technology, who took advanced lessons because of their genius.

 In addition, characters like China Anne McClain brought charisma, humour, catchy musical talent to the show, as well as the iconic friendship trio.

-Phineas and Ferb tapped into the animated, inventive adventures, memorable songs, and life lessons of the early 2000s sauce, creating a masterpiece.
+Phineas and Ferb captured the animated, inventive adventures, catchy songs, and life lessons of early 2000s sauce, creating a true masterpiece.

-Every episode had the viewers wondering if this would be the time Candace would finally be vindicated, but in this case, the metaphorical thief has 100 days.
+Every episode made viewers wonder if Candace would finally be vindicated, but here, the metaphorical thief has 100 days.

-It was prime entertainment watching Phineas and Ferb create yet another invention, Candace trying to bust them and fail, the pet turn into a spy, Phineas get a crush, while learning life lessons such as “There’s always a way to make something amazing happen”, and vibing to “Gitchee Gitchee Goo”, and “Busted”.
+It was prime entertainment watching Phineas and Ferb create yet another invention, Candace fail to bust them, the pet turn into a spy, and Phineas develop a crush.

 The comedy in Disney Shows of the 2010s ranged from glaring to more subtle.

-In Good Luck Charlie, Amy Duncan was known for being dramatic.
-Her brand of drama is one embedded in every mother, who gets offended when the obvious is pointed out.
+In Good Luck Charlie, Amy Duncan stood out for her drama.
+Her brand reflects every mother who bristles when the obvious is pointed out.

 Trish is an underrated character in Austin and Ally.
 She is the original job hopper.
 She would show up in a new uniform every episode because work is temporary, but mental health is forever.